Skip to content

 scan_rate: 10.0

-FASTLIO, provide many other forms of filtering, to reduce the amount of data to be used whithin the main back-end.
-Another simple filtering is provided through parameter point_filter_num which helps neglecting some points to downsample the incoming pointcloud, reduce CPU load, and enhance processing speed, however, large values might mitigate the accuracy.
-A more intelligent filtering is by removing points that are not good features (in terms of curvature or smoothness of surface to find edge-like areas) by enabling feature_extract_enable.
-Another preprocessing to geometrically average points that are close to each other (dividing the space into smaller voxels and averaging points that fall into that).
-You can use the filter_size_surf and filter_size_map to control how detailed the point extraction process should be; in other words, the smaller this value is, more averaged points from the data will be extracted and it helps accuracy of the whole process but the computations increase.
+A more intelligent filtering is removing points that are not good features by enabling feature_extract_enable.
+Here, features are determined by checking curvature or smoothness of surface to find edge-like areas.
+Another form of pre-processing is to geometrically average points that are close to each other.
+In other words, we divide the space into smaller voxels and average positions of points that fall into each cell.
+To use such filters, you can use the filter_size_surf and filter_size_map to control how detailed the point extraction process should be.
+A smaller value means higher number of averaged points will be extracted; it increases the accuracy of the whole process but adds to the computations.

 feature_extract_enable: true